Amirknaan/elk_stack/README.md

 logstash.conf file attached in the github repo<br>
 sudo systemctl restart logstash<br>
 create an Index template for CEF data - the template file name is ecs_template.json and it's available in the github repo<br>
-apply it with a put request curl -kuelastic:password PUT "http://public-ip:9200_index_template/ecs_template" -H 'Content-Type: application/json' -d @ecs_template.json
+apply it with a put request curl -kuelastic:password -X PUT "http://public-ip:9200_index_template/ecs_template" -H 'Content-Type: application/json' -d @ecs_template.json

 11. create index pattern<br>
 go to kibana -> Data views -> add field and choose the filter you wish, and click save.